jeanetterosario88/brdwy4brkppl/README.md

 Welcome to Broadway For Broke People!
 This gem was developed to help users explore the costs of discounted Broadway tickets through a command line interface.
 This gem allows the user to view a list of every Broadway show currently playing New York City and pull up a list of ticket discount policies.

 ### Installation
-Add this line to your application's Gemfile:
+  Or install it yourself as:

-gem 'brdwy4brkppl'
+    $ gem brdwy4brkppl
-And then execute:
+  Or then execute:

     $ bundle

   Or install it yourself as:

     $ gem install brdwy4brkppl

 ### Usage
 Execute the bin file './bin/brdwy4brkppl'.
 You will be prompted with a list of the Broadway shows in New York City.
 You can enter the corresponding number for any show to pull up that the ticket discount policy.